Nashet/Prosperity-Wars/README.md

  - basic reforms (population can vote for reforms)
  - population demotion\promotion to other classes
  - migration\immigration\assimilation
- - political\culture\core\resorce map mode
+ - political\culture\core\resource map mode
  - basic diplomacy (only relations for now)
  - [substitute products](https://github.com/Nashet/EconomicSimulation/wiki/Products)
  - [planned economy!](https://github.com/Nashet/EconomicSimulation/wiki/Economy-types#Planned_economy)
  - [![Bugs](https://badge.waffle.io/Nashet/EconomicSimulation.svg?columns=all)](https://waffle.io/Nashet/EconomicSimulation)

 Map is generated randomly, you play as some country yet there is no much gameplay for now.
 You can try to growth economy or conquer the world.

-## Current targets
- - more gameplay
- - diplomacy
- - perfomance

 ## Screenshots
 ![map](http://i.imgrpost.com/imgr/2017/08/14/VYAaererrerdsdVA.png)